pvcraven/2017_web_security/source/ddos/ddos.rst

 botnet [Bek]_.

-Mirai attackers gain control of IoT devices mainly by guessing login credentials and gain access to do default usernames and passwords still being used.
+Mirai attackers gain control of IoT devices mainly by guessing login credentials and gain access due to default usernames and passwords still being used.
 The attacker gained control by using brute force based on the following list of credentials.